lukibahr/stars/README.md

 ## Others

+- [requestly/awesome-frontend-resources](https://github.com/requestly/awesome-frontend-resources) - A curated collection of awesome resources for frontend developers: tutorials, tools, libraries, design assets, and more! 🚀
 - [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
 - [akuity/awesome-argo](https://github.com/akuity/awesome-argo) - A curated list of awesome projects and resources related to Argo (a CNCF graduated project)
 - [SquadcastHub/awesome-sre-tools](https://github.com/SquadcastHub/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering Tools